 - Planning Commission, City Council and County Commission public hearings

 Press releases about the Sector Plan and the public meetings are sent to local media throughout the process.
 Mailings and e-mailings to community and business association leaders, and information is posted on the Planning web site: www.knoxplanning.org.

 The completed Sector Plan is presented to the Planning Commission in final draft form.
 After approval by the Planning Commission, the Sector Plan is presented to City Council and County Commission for adoption.

-Questions about sector plans can be directed to Comprehensive Planning staff, 215-2500
+Questions about sector plans can be directed to Planning Services staff, 215-2500